Infections

 • Flu-like symptoms (body aches, general fatigue) with or without fever

-• Cough, shortness of breath, painful breathing
+• Cough, shortness of breath or painful breathing

 • Sore throat or sores in your mouth